DIY or pay someone? Honest comparison.

 - Your case is textbook: you lived more than 150 km from the Dutch border for the last 2 years, you weren't in the Netherlands in any meaningful way recently, your salary is well above the threshold, and you have a normal employment contract starting on a clean date.

-- You have 5–8 spare hours in the first month of your move, on top of finding housing, opening a bank account, and registering with the gemeente.
+- You have 5–8 spare hours in the first month of your move, on top of finding housing, opening a bank account, and registering with the municipality.

 - You're confident about the 4-month deadline.
 Missing it costs you months of savings.
 The deadline trips up the largest share of DIY filers, not the form itself.